mistress-of-loft-and-spire/punk.AnimatedTilemap/README.md

 Many thanks to the following people:

 * @matrefeytontias for the initial suggestion and the input via mail.
-* @jacobalbano for the feedback and ideas
+* @jacobalbano and @ibilon for the feedback and ideas
 * All the cool people of the *Punk communities!

 If you have any suggestions on how to improve this, for example performance-wise, please let me know or create a pull request or something.
 I searched very long for a method to do this and just wanted to share it with anyone that could use it, but I am certain there is lots of room for improvement.